View Deployment Metrics¶

 - Project Overview

-- The Clusters view displays all clusters in an Atlas project and features core metrics per cluster.
+- The Overview tab displays all the database deployments in an Atlas project and features core metrics per database deployment.

 - Atlas Replica Sets